 However, there are cases where these exclusive rights may have been given to the person who hired the creator or another entity.

 The University of Colorado Boulder is legally required to establish policy stating that faculty, staff, students, and community members must obey all state and federal laws respecting the copyrights and trademarks of others.

-The University of Colorado Boulder encourages the Fair Use of copyrighted materials in support of its academic and research mission, and strives to provide clear guidance to faculty, students, and staff who wish to use copyrighted materials in their teaching and research.
+The university encourages the fair use of copyrighted materials in support of its academic and research mission and strives to provide clear guidance to faculty, students and staff who wish to use copyrighted materials in their teaching and research.